-Blepharoplasty (Eyelid Surgery) New Jersey
+Blepharoplasty (Eyelid Surgery) Conveniently located to serve New Jersey and Howell

 The area around the eyes is often one of the first to show signs of aging in both men and women as it begins to give the appearance of being tired and/or sad.
 The eyes are one of the main focal points of the face and have a profound influence on the overall appearance.
 Patients benefit not only from a more youthful appearance, but also a more refreshed one.
 While it may seem as simple as removing a little extra skin, there is much more to this very delicate and refined surgery.